anthiras/dataeng-capstone/README.md

 ### 4.1 ETL overview

-Since I will be transforming the data as part of the query with Apache Spark, I will end up with data models representing the query output.

 The ETL pipeline and query will be a unified process following this structure:

 1. Load flights and airports data.